9.1 Understanding the LCC Studio Pipeline

 | LCC for Revit | Brings an LCC model into Revit as a live modeling reference, with real-time sync, AI-assisted levels, walls, doors, and windows, semantic point-cloud overlay, and issue tracking. | When the deliverable is a BIM model built from the scan. | BIM modelers doing scan-to-BIM in Revit. |

 LCC Studio comes first and holds the model library.
-From there the work forks by intent.
-The two editors both edit, but at different depths.
-Scene Editor shapes what a viewer experiences, the tours, annotations, and layouts, and leaves the points untouched.
-Model Editor edits the points themselves, cropping, separating, and color grading.
-They open from the same library and share one sign-in, so you move between them without re-importing.
+From there the work forks by intent: the Scene Editor shapes what a viewer experiences and leaves the points untouched, while the Model Editor edits the points themselves.
+Both open from the same library and share one sign-in, so you move between them without re-importing.

 Stay on the current release.
 XGRIDS adds device support, reconstruction improvements, and export formats between releases, and an older build can behave differently or miss a feature a job needs.
 Download the latest build from xgrids.com/intl/support/download.
 One installer covers LCC Studio, the Scene Editor, and the Model Editor.
 LCC for Revit installs separately as a Revit plugin, and the LCC Viewer runs in the browser with nothing to install.